nlarusstone/corels-test/README.md

 todo
 ----

+Need a priority queue to utilize curiosity.

+Add notes about commuting pairs.

 Fix the greedy algorithm to stop early based on evaluating the default rule.

 We probably want a similar stopping condition in the branch-and-bound algorithm?